pbrogan12/chem/Chapter-4.md

 ---

 > The **sample space** for a procedure consists of all possible simple events.
-That is, the sample space consits of all outcomes that cannot be broken down any further.
+That is, the sample space consists of all outcomes that cannot be broken down any further.

 ---